Animals on set / ANIMAL INSURANCE FILM PRODUCTION / ANIMAL FILM INSURANCE

 Finally, the contract with the animal wrangler should be examined closely prior to signing.
 It’s a good idea to have a specialized entertainment insurance broker like Front Row peruse the contract to ensure there are no provisions which could leave you exposed to additional liability.

-These are the questions insurers typically ask with respect to animals:
+questions insurers typically ask with respect to animals:

 - Dates of use